 An article in the New York Times on 23 April 1955 (70K JPEG) stated that construction was underway on a plant near Istanbul to build Jeeps for Turkey and the Middle East.
-The Türk Willys Overland Ltd.) for jeep manufacturing."
-The company's assembly plant was located on a 33 hectare (80 acre) site in Tuzla, just south of Istanbul (see a map of Turkey, 270K JPEGf).
+The Türk Willys Overland Ltd. assembly plant was located on a 33 hectare (80 acre) site in Tuzla, just south of Istanbul (see a map of Turkey, 270K JPEG).

 According to research by Tony Phillipson, "By 1961 the plant had four assembly lines and 782 employees, and was producing some 5,000 trucks and 7,200 light vehicles (especially 1/4 ton Jeeps) annually."